 The Girls Scout Cookies 2013 Program

-The Girl Scout Cookies’ 2013 sale season has already begun, and cookie selling booths will continue to pop up through March 18th.
-Fans of all types of Girl Scout Cookies will want to snag the boxes while they can, or even stock up.
-They might even be tempted to try the newest addition to the usual types of Girl Scout Cookie: The Mango Creme.
+The Girl Scout Cookies’ 2014 sale season has already begun, and fans of all types of Girl Scout Cookies will want to snag the boxes while they can, or even stock up.

 The Most Popular Types of Girl Scout Cookies